Capstone-Template-orginisation/website-template/src/content/docs/capstonetraining/Trello/4-Powerups-and-automations.md

 ## Powerups

 Powerups are integrations you can add to your Trello board so you can manage the board across other IT applications.
 This allows for enhanced workflow integration.
-Three excellent powerups to use during the capstone university program are: Github, Microsoft Teams and OneDrive.
+Four excellent powerups to use during the capstone university program are: Github, Storypoints, Microsoft Teams and OneDrive.

 **Adding Power-Ups**